TheNullablePrototype/NatlexService/README.md

 `com.prototype.natlexservice.NatlexServiceApplication`

 # Settings
-Many settings, including database data, can be found in `application.properties` for runtime
+Many settings, including database data, authorization token, can be found in `application.properties` for runtime

 [//]: # (and in `application-test.properties` for test.)